Dining | Surveys | Trains | Programs for Businesses

 Amtrak See the description of the Amtrak program in the Points for Miles section below.

-SNCF (French railway) and American, United, and Continental Airlines SNCF is the high speed train in France(TGV).
-American, United, and Continental Airlines code share many of its trains out of Paris/Charles de Gaulle International Airport.
+SNCF (French railway) and American and United Airlines SNCF is the high speed train in France(TGV).
+American, and United Airlines code share many of its trains out of Paris/Charles de Gaulle International Airport.
 Look on my Registrations and Other Bonuses page under each of these two airlines to find what is offered for riding these trains.
 Miles are always offered, and sometimes there are bonus offers.
 Last I looked, United was offering free train travel.

 Deutsche Bahn (German Railway) and American Airlines Deutsche Bahn is the German Railway system.
 American Airlines code shares many of its trains to and from Frankfurt and various locations in Germany.
 Look on my Registrations and Other Bonuses page under this airline to find what is offered for riding these trains.